 Sports in Africa are booming, presenting new opportunities

 Football is growing in Africa.
-The IFAF (International Federation of American Football) is the governing boxy of football in Africa.
+The IFAF (International Federation of American Football) is the governing body of football in Africa.
 Members include Algeria, Egypt, Kenya, Morocco, Nigeria, South Africa, and Uganda.

 The Nigerian Institute of American Football was founded in June 2011.
-The organization holds “clinics” to instruct coaches in the way of the game.
+The organization holds “clinics” to instruct coaches on the way of the game.
 The NIAF also works with young players who are eager to learn the game.
 There are approximately 57 Nigerian players in the NFL.
 Nigeria has exported more football players than any other African country.
 Seven Nigerians made the NFL draft in 2021.
 The Lagos Marines are the most popular football team in the country.

 Most of the top ten sports streaming sites in Nigeria broadcast American Football.
 The top two are FirstRowSports and ATDHE.SX.
 Many Nigerians enjoy watching foreign teams in multiple sports.
 There is increasing demand for sports and entertainment.

-The major obstacle to Football in Nigeria is player retention, as well as the high financial cost of the game.
+The major obstacle to Football in Nigeria is player retention as well as the high financial cost of the game.
 The organization mostly relies on funding from overseas and the US Consulate.